Funding opportunity

 Who is eligible to apply

 To be eligible to apply for this UKRI funding opportunity you must be a researcher or research technical professional employed by an eligible research organisation.
-As project lead on one application, you can still be a member of a consortium on a different application, as a co-lead.
-However, as such applications will be in direct competition, this is not recommended unless the applications are in very different areas.

-Building on the Technician Commitment UKRI Action Plan, we particularly encourage applications from research technical professionals as either project lead or project co-lead.
+Building on the Technician Commitment UKRI action plan, we particularly encourage applications from research technical professionals as either project lead or project co-lead.

 Who is not eligible to apply